dorimanx/Dorimanx-LG-G2-D802-Kernel/fs/exfat/README.md

 ============

 Linux non-fuse read/write kernel driver for the exFAT, FAT12, FAT16 and vfat (FAT32) file systems.<br />
-Originally ported from android kernel v3.0.
+Originally ported from Android kernel v3.0.

 Kudos to ksv1986 for the mutex patch!<br />
 Thanks to JackNorris for being awesome and providing the clear_inode() patch.<br />
 <br />
-Big thanks to lqs for completing the driver!
+Big thanks to lqs for completing the driver!<br />
 Big thanks to benpicco for fixing 3.11.y compatibility!